Hephthalites: History

-Ascendancy over the Sasanian Empire (442- c.530 CE)
+Ascendancy over the Sasanian Empire (442–c.530 CE)

 The Hephthalites were originally vassals of the Rouran Khaganate but split from their overlords in the early fifth century.
 The next time they were mentioned was in Persian sources as foes of Yazdegerd II (435–457), who from 442, fought 'tribes of the Hephthalites', according to the Armenian Elisee Vardaped.

 In 453, Yazdegerd moved his court east to deal with the Hephthalites or related groups.

 In 458, a Hephthalite king called Akhshunwar helped the Sasanian Emperor Peroz I (458–484) gain the Persian throne from his brother.
 Before his accession to the throne, Peroz had been the Sasanian for Sistan in the far east of the Empire, and therefore had been one of the first to enter into contact with the Hephthalites and request their help.

 The Hephthalites may have also helped the Sasanians to eliminate another Hunnic tribe, the Kidarites: by 467, Peroz I, with Hephthalite aid, reportedly managed to capture Balaam and put an end to Kidarite rule in Transoxiana once and for all.
 The weakened Kidarites had to take refuge in the area of Gandhara.

 Victories over the Sasanian Empire (474–484 CE)

 Later, however, from 474 CE, Peroz I fought three wars with his former allies the Hephthalites.
 In the first two, he himself was captured and ransomed.
 Following his second defeat, he had to offer thirty mules loaded with silver drachms to the Hephthalites, and also had to leave his son Kavad as a hostage.
 The coinage of Peroz I in effect flooded Tokharistan, taking precedence over all other Sasanian issues.

-In the third battle, at the Battle of Herat (484), he was vanquished by the Hepthalite king Kun-khi, and for the next two years the Hephthalites plundered and controlled the eastern part of the Sasanian Empire.
+When Kavad was ransomed Peroz I again attacked the Hephthalites resulting In the third battle, the Battle of Herat (484), where he was defeated and killed by the Hepthalite king Kun-khi.
+For the next two years the Hephthalites plundered and controlled the eastern part of the Sasanian Empire.
 Perozduxt, the daughter of Peroz, was captured and became a lady as the Hephtalite court, as Queen of king Kun-khi.
 She became pregnant and had a daughter who would later marry her uncle Kavad I. From 474 until the middle of the 6th century, the Sasanian Empire paid tribute to the Hephthalites.

 Bactria came under formal Hephthalite rule from that time.
 Taxes were levied by the Hephthalites over the local population: a contract in the Bactrian language from the archive of the Kingdom of Rob, has been found, which mentions taxes from the Hephthalites, requiring the sale of land in order to pay these taxes.
 It is dated to 483/484 CE.